-Besides, they can also modulate the transmembrane ion flow through different channels and facilitate the nerve signal generation and propagation.
+Besides, they can also modulate the transmembrane ion flow through different channels and facilitate nerve signal generation and propagation.

-They are the chemical messengers that hinder the firing an action potential across the presynaptic membrane.
+They are the chemical messengers that hinder the firing of an action potential across the presynaptic membrane.
 Merely, an inhibitory neurotransmitter can dissuade the target cell or neuron into action.
 They do not facilitate the generation and propagation of a nerve impulse.

 They function as neuromodulators, which regulate the functioning of other neurons.
 Some of the neuromodulators include dopamine, histamine, and acetylcholine.

 Modulatory neurotransmitters do not participate in neurotransmission, which means they are neither reabsorbed by the presynaptic neuron nor break down into metabolites.
 Modulatory neurotransmitter influences the overall activity level of the brain.

 Neurotransmitter performs the following tasks in a nervous system.